pgadmin-org/pgadmin4/docs/en_US/backup_dialog.rst

    * Move the switch next to *Use SET SESSION AUTHORIZATION* towards right position to include a statement that will use a SET SESSION AUTHORIZATION command to determine object ownership (instead of an ALTER OWNER command).

+   * Use the *Exclude schema* field to not dump schemas whose name matches pattern.

    * Use the *Extra float digits* field to use the specified value when dumping floating-point data, instead of the maximum available precision.